 A qualified therapist, psychologist, psychiatrist, or social worker can properly assess your condition, determine if it meets the criteria for an emotional support animal, and recommend the best and most effective form of remedy.
 ESA is only an additional option in the treatment of mental illnesses.
 It is usually added to medication and regular meetings with a psychotherapist.

 Emotional support animals may only be recommended if the specialist is confident that the ESA will be able to help you cope with a mental disorder or alleviate its symptoms.
 For example, for people with schizophrenia, an animal acts as a connecting link between a person’s consciousness and reality.
-The animal helps to focus on what is happening around, aids to clear the mind, and relieves hallucinations and mania.
+The animal helps to focus on what is happening around them, aids to clear the mind, and relieves hallucinations and mania.

 Having an emotional support animal is extremely important for those who feel abandoned, downhearted, are constantly under stress or tension, and have low self-esteem, a sense of self-worth, or anger issues.
 For such people, ESA acts as a moral strengthening that guarantees a level of consolation and encouragement, which is necessary for a person to feel more comfortable and relaxed and to be able to enjoy life.